JulianAbaroa/AutoTheater-MCC/README.md

     - **LogThread:** Handles logging and telemetry monitoring during the event registration phase.

+- **UserInterface:** Implements a Dear ImGui-based overlay for real-time state manipulation, featuring modular tabs for system configuration and monitoring.

 ### Hooks

 Hooks are categorized by their functional purpose within the engine: